mendix/docs/content/en/docs/developerportal/portfolio-management/_index.md

 {{< figure src="/attachments/developerportal/portfolio-management/side-pane.png" >}}

-When you view initiative details, you can only **Post Comment**.
+When you view initiative details, you can only **Post Comment** or link epics.
 You cannot change any other information.
 To change other information, you need to [edit the initiative](#edit-delete-initiative).

 ### 3.4 Editing or Deleting an initiative {#edit-delete-initiative}